psgpyc/stoneageentrepreneur/README.md

 # stoneageentrepreneur
-Stone Age Entrepreneur, is an online publishing website.
-We focus on technology, people in tech, startups.
-We also focus largely on health and health awareness, predictive future health patterns in Nepalese society amidst the horrors of COVID-19 crisis.
+<b>Stone Age Entrepreneur</b>, is an online publishing website from Nepal. <br>
+We focus on computer technology, people working in tech and entrepreneurship.
+We also focus largely on health and health awareness.
+With the use of available data we build predictive models to hypothesize future health patterns in Nepalese society.